WebAssembly/spec/spectec/test-prose/TEST.md

 rundata (DATA byte* datamode) i
 1. If (datamode = PASSIVE), then:
   a.
 Return [].
-2. Assert: Due to validation, datamode is ACTIVE.
+2. Assert: Due to validation, datamode is some ACTIVE.
 3. Let (ACTIVE memidx_0 instr*) be datamode.
 4. Assert: Due to validation, (memidx_0 = 0).
 5. Let n be |byte*|.